luminartech/dev-tools/README.md

 ### Configure VS Code for Bazel

-If you want to debug C++ Bazel targets in VS Code, you can use the `configure-vscode-for-bazel` to generate a `.vscode/launch.json` file.
+If you want to debug C++ Bazel targets in VS Code, you can use `configure-vscode-for-bazel` to generate a `.vscode/launch.json` file.
-This file then contains targets for debugging in VS Code.
+This file then contains all targets for debugging in VS Code.
-To generate a set of targets, run the following command:
+To generate a defined set of targets, run

 ```shell
 configure-vscode-for-bazel //path/to/your/target/...